iurii-kyrylenko/hobbies/readme.md

 * Download items as a file in JSON format.
 * Upload items from JSON file.

-Soon you will have the possibilities to:
+Also you have the possibilities to:

 * Share data with other people.
 * Change you personal settings.

+Unathorized people can see and download the shared data.

 ### Technologies
 Node.js, Express, MongoDB, JWT, Angular 2, Vue.js, webpack